 |This is JUST like my day job, I promise.
 I can't tell you the number of starships I've repaired every day.|

 Garm likes all the different Fleet Commands that the Pelta can put on it.
 With Garm, though, you'll definitely want the Phoenix Home title or a Veteran Captain to ensure you can get all the tokens and Fleet Commands you want/need.
-You may not necessarily need the Pelta commands every turn (We'll get to that when we get to the Pelta article itself, eventually...) but you'll have the option of using them every turn.
-Garm is also one of the few that I like for Shields to Maximum, the Engineering Pelta Command.
+You may not necessarily need the Pelta commands every turn, but you'll have the option of using them every turn.
+Garm is also one of the ones that I like for Shields to Maximum!, the Engineering Pelta Command.
 If you use it turn 3 with your starter token, turn 4 with another token (from Ahsoka!), that lets you use a token for it turn 5 and discard the card turn 6.
-That's 4 shields healed on each surviving ship a turn... provided you can survive.
+That's 4 shields healed on each surviving ship a game... provided you can survive.
 If you can combine this with Redemption and their own Engineering token on the ships themselves, that's a shield and a damage healed every turn.
 That is super nice.
 Just make sure to stay alive for it all, haha, and that you're actually doing damage.
 You can keep regenerating a bunch of health every turn with the Pelta and Redemption and Engineering teams and and and..... and how are you doing damage?
 Keep THAT in mind when you're building this Engineering heavy fleet.

 The LMC80 mainly is only going to want to try one title under Garm, and that's the Liberty.